 - Top with the meat sauce mixture and remaining cup of mozzarella cheese.

-- Cover with tinfoil and bake for 25 minutes.
+- Cover with aluminum foil.
+Bake for 25 minutes.

 Recipe inspired from All Recipes.